Weeping Time Coalition still pursuing legal action to stop Salvation Army’s project in West Savannah

-The Coalition, made up of a number of groups, announced it is continuing its effort to purse legal action.
+The Coalition, made up of a number of groups, announced it is continuing its effort to pursue legal action.

-Some months ago, an historical study commissioned by the city of Savannah concluded that a site purchased by the Salvation Army on Augusta Road is not part of the slave sale site.
+Some months ago, a historical study commissioned by the city of Savannah concluded that a site purchased by the Salvation Army on Augusta Road is not part of the slave sale site.

 But coalition members continue to disagree.

-Reverend Small says “it was the largest slave sale in American history and we are sure and believe with all our hearts that if honest and professional historians review the city report they will find that land was used for basically tail gating the event.”
+Small says “it was the largest slave sale in American history, and we are sure and believe with all our hearts that if honest and professional historians review the city report, they will find that land was used for basically tailgating the event.”

-Small says the large event would have been attended by hundreds and that there would have been horse and buggies parked in many areas as the sale took place.
+Small says the large event would have been attended by hundreds and that there would have been horses and buggies parked in many areas as the sale took place.

-The Coalition also announced its lawyer is Kevin Gough who recently made some headlines as a defense attorney for William Bryan, who was found guilty in the murder of Ahmaud Arbery in Brunswick.
+The Coalition also announced its lawyer is Kevin Gough, who recently made some headlines as a defense attorney for William Bryan, one of three men found guilty in the murder of Ahmaud Arbery in Brunswick.

-Reverend small said that Gough had been “tied up with the Brunswick case” but is now available to help them pursue their case.
+Small said Gough had been “tied up with the Brunswick case” but is now available to help them pursue their case.

 “I have more time now thankfully, and we can take a harder look at it and get this before a judge,” said Gough.
 “And hopefully, justice will prevail and this property will be preserved.”